About Student Emergency Relief Aid

 - What is considered a financial emergency?

-Examples of financial emergencies that SERA could assist with include, but are not limited to, being diagnosed with a major illness, losing a job, losing a place to live, being at risk of being dropped from classes because you have no financial aid remaining, car repairs, having no money for food, short-term childcare assistance, and being unable to pay rent or other monthly expenses that affect your ability to stay in school.
+Examples of financial emergencies that SERA could assist with may include, but are not limited to, being diagnosed with a major illness, losing a job, risk of immediate eviction, danger of being dropped from classes, short-term childcare assistance, and being unable to pay a non-recurring expense that affects your ability to stay in school.
+Transportation assistance is often considered a recurring expense, so we may not be able to provide support for requests in that category.
+After you apply, we may request additional documentation to determine your eligibility to receive support.

 - Where do I apply?